 Add a teaspoon of the crumb topping to each muffin well.

 Place your muffins in a 375F oven for 20-25 minutes until muffins are golden brown and baked through.

 Can You Freeze Apple Cinnamon Muffins?

 Yes!
 These muffins freeze beautifully.
 Once they are baked, allow to cool completely and then transfer to a re-sealable plastic bag and freeze.
 To re-heat wrap in paper towel and microwave at :30 increments until warmed through.

 These are really good slathered with a pat of butter!
-Hope you enjoy!
+I hope you enjoy!

 MORE BREAKFAST TREATS!

 - Cappuccino Muffin